xxv/rfid_front_door/README.md

 The colors in the housing SVG files represent the following:

 * Red: cut
-* Blue: medium raster etch
+* Green: medium raster etch
-* Light Brown: deep raster etch (to fit the antenna)
+* Blue: deep raster etch (to fit the antenna)
 * other colors: informational; don't cut

 The main box was made with [BoxMaker][], which is an excellent tool for making